 - professional photographic tuition

 - all drinks (local beer, house wine, soft drinks, juice, bottled water) ** PREMIUM BRANDS & spirits NOT INCLUDED **

 - tips / gratuities for camp / lodge staff and for your driver / guide - see FAQ's

 - INTERNATIONAL FLIGHTS

 For the duration of this photo safari we will be travelling in 4x4 TOYOTA Land Cruisers that have a seating capacity of 7 passengers.
-There will be a maximum of 2 safari vehicles on this tour with only two photographers per vehicle allowing you to have plenty of space for equipment.
+There will be a maximum of 2 safari vehicles on this tour with only three photographers per vehicle allowing you to have plenty of space for equipment.
 You will be allocated a vehicle and guide for the entire trip.
 Stu will be seated next to the driver / guide to offer photographic assistance and will alternate between the vehicles.